HDRUK/soursd-web/mocks/data/terms_and_conditions/consumer/3_account.md

 # 3. YOUR ACCOUNT AND PASSWORD

-## 3.1 You will need to register an account with us on SOURSD in order to access the services available on SOURSD (“Account”).
+## 3.1 You will need to register an account with us on Safe People Registry in order to access the services available on Safe People Registry (“Account”).

 ## 3.2 In order to register an Account, you must be aged 18 or over.
 You will be asked to provide certain information (such as your name and e-mail address) and create a password.
 You must treat the password (and any unique identification code provided as part of account registration) as confidential and you must not disclose it to any third party.